alphagov/forms/design/features/long-list-autocomplete/README.md

 - After form creator has made their list of options, on the Edit page we present the list of options as a bullet list and we play back the amount of options they created for reassurance.
 If the list is longer than 10 options we present it in a 'detail' component, so that

 ## Measuring impact
+We made assumptions and trade-offs when designing and implementing the long lists feature.
+We needed to measure how the feature is used and in what context, so that we can spot potential problems and find ways to improve it.
+We kept the option to include 'None of the above' for select one only longer lists (30+) as weren't sure if there would be use cases for it, but didn't have enough evidence to remove it.

+We're measuring how many live forms and questions use the select from a list of options answer type with a specific look into specific details on

+- how many and which forms and questions use the long list autocomplete feature and do the questions include the 'none of the above' - this can tell us if there is an actual need and use for including 'none of the above'.
+And allow us to drill into more details of the context of the questions and the
 <br>

 ## Designs